Course Information and FAQ - HIPAA

 Versions Available

-HIPAA For Covered Entities - If you are a health care provider, a healthcare clearinghouse, or a health plan, you are a Covered Entity.
+HIPAA For Covered Entities - If you are a healthcare provider, a healthcare clearinghouse, or a health plan, you are a Covered Entity.
 Health plans include health insurance companies and employee health plans.
 This course covers HIPAA training mandates for all US states, except Texas and Florida, which have additional privacy training requirements.

 HIPAA For Business Associates - Any vendor who helps a Covered Entity create, receive, maintain, or transmit Protected Health Information is a Business Associate.
 This course covers HIPAA training mandates for all US states, except Texas and Florida, which have additional privacy training requirements.